-The Midwest Horse Fair® is one of the top 3-day horse fairs in America.
+The Midwest Horse Fair is one of the top 3-day horse fairs in America.
 Held in Madison, Wisconsin at the Alliant Energy Center, it has been growing and going strong since 1979.
-In 2013 the Midwest Horse Fair® will celebrate its 34th annual event.
+In 2014 the Midwest Horse Fair will celebrate its 35th annual event.

-Every year the Midwest Horse Fair® gets bigger & better, and 2013 will be no different!
-Every performance is a unique experience as exhibitors incorporate the 2013 theme, Horses & Heroes, into their demonstrations.
+Every year the Midwest Horse Fair gets bigger & better, and 2014 will be no different!
+Every performance is a unique experience as exhibitors incorporate the 2014 theme, Horse Tales, into their demonstrations.

 What is there to do at the Midwest Horse Fair?